traject/traject/README.md

 Traject was born out of our experience with similar tools, including the very popular and useful [solrmarc](https://code.google.com/p/solrmarc/) by Bob Haschart; and Bill Dueber's own [marc2solr](http://github.com/billdueber/marc2solr/).

-SolrMarc can provide a powerful system for people who are comfortable editing configuration files but not as comfortable writing code.
 We're comfortable programming (especially in a dynamic language), and want to be able to experiment with different indexing patterns quickly, easily, and testably; but are admittedly less comfortable in Java.
 In order to have a tool with the API's and usage patterns convenient for us, we found we could do it better in JRuby -- Ruby on the JVM.
 Basic configuration files can be written with a few simple directives traject provides, but since they're 'ruby all the way down', we can make common things easy -- but hard, custom things, hopefully not a whole lot harder.

-* It's all (we hope) just well-crafted and documented ruby code; easy to get started with even if you aren't a rubyist, easy to program, easy to read, easy to modify.
+* Easy to get started with even if you aren't a rubyist, slighty more complicated or custom things should be only slightly harder.
+* Easy to program, easy to read, easy to modify.
 The whole code base is only 6400 lines of code, more than a third of which is tests.
 * Fast.
-Traject by default indexes using multiple threads, so you can use all your cores!
-It is likely faster for your use cases than alternative solutions.
+Traject by default indexes using multiple threads, on multiple cpu cores.
 * Composed of decoupled components, for flexibility and extensibility.
-For instance, traject supports a decoupled readers/writer architecture, so you can use ruby-marc or marc4j to read, and write to solr, a debug file, or anywhere else you'd like with a little extra code.
-* Designed to support local code and configuration that's maintainable and testable.
-When you've written configuration or code useful beyond just one traject project, it's easy to share it with others by distributing it as a gem.
+* Designed to support local code and configuration that's maintainable and testable, an can be shared between projects as ruby gems.
-* Designed with batch execution in mind, with flexible logging, good exit codes, and good use of stdin/stdout/stderr.
+* Designed with batch execution in mind: flexible logging, good exit codes, good use of stdin/stdout/stderr.

 ## Installation